 - Competition levels and testing pools; list of affiliated organizations, affiliated agents and doctors (as applicable); and

-- Optionally, if you provide this information during a doping control session or to your ADO, relevant accreditation numbers, preferred name(s), disability and disability class, photo, and additional contact details (mailing address and phone number).
+- Optionally, if you provide this information during a doping control session or to your ADO, relevant accreditation numbers, preferred name(s), disability and disability class and photo.

 - The type of test (in-competition or out-of-competition);